TOP

 Two Heads Are Better Than One

-The alchemy of collaboration is a well-known phenomenon.
+The alchemy of collaboration is a well-known phenomenon, especially in kitchen renovation projects.
 Ideas are bounced off one another and the magical spark of inspiration is born.
 This was the case when Bilotta Senior Designer, Thomas Vecchio, and Patrick J. Hamilton of Patrick James Hamilton Designs, partnered on the reimagination of a typical galley-style kitchen on Manhattan’s upper east side.
 Part of a whole-apartment renovation in an iconic mid-century white brick building, the team was faced with a dated, choppy, and claustrophobic space.
 Some cabinet doors and drawers had long since fallen off, and a pantry closet was stuffed and inefficient.

 Patrick immediately envisioned a conversion to a pre-war sensibility, but with a pared-down esthetic.
 “I instantly pictured paneled doors, millwork, transoms, coffers, and cased openings throughout, in a style we dubbed ‘cleaned-up traditional.'”
 Both designers knew that these new elements in the space had to extend into the kitchen for a unified theme.